markusos/markusos.github.io/_posts/2015-02-22-snowball-stemming-in-php.markdown

 extension="stem.so"
 {% endhighlight %}

-Remember to reload apache, or whatever web server you are using.
+Remember to reload apache, or whatever webserver you are using.

 To check that if the extension has been correctly loaded by PHP, run:
 {% highlight php %}